Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Simple way to remember:
+- Remember: `CoroutineContext` describes execution; `CoroutineScope` owns lifetime.

 ---

 ## What does `withContext()` do?

-* `withContext()` changes the coroutine context for a specific block.
+- `withContext()` changes the coroutine context for a specific block.
-* It is commonly used to switch dispatchers.
+- It is commonly used to switch dispatchers.
-* It suspends the current coroutine until the block finishes.
+- It suspends the current coroutine until the block finishes.
+- After the block completes, execution resumes in the original context.
+- It does not detach the coroutine from its parent or reset cancellation.

 ```kotlin
 suspend fun loadUser(): User {